 Of course, breathwork is not a cure-all for mental health problems.
 While it definitely can help reduce symptoms in many cases, it’s always a good idea to seek further help if you feel like your condition is not improving or is getting worse.

+Scientific Evidence A study published in the International Journal of Behavioral Medicine in 20171 found that slow breathing techniques significantly reduced stress and anxiety levels in healthy adults.
+The researchers concluded that deep breathing may be an effective strategy for managing stress and improving emotional well-being.
 A randomized controlled trial published in the Journal of Psychiatric Research in 20192 found that a breathing-based meditation practice significantly reduced symptoms of anxiety and depression in adults with generalized anxiety disorder.
-The researchers concluded that breathing-based meditation could be a useful adjunctive therapy for individuals with anxiety disorders.
+The researchers concluded that breathing-based meditation could be a useful adjunctive therapy for individuals with anxiety disorders. |

 2. Releases toxins from your body